ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 1. **Actual expenses.** Track all real costs: fuel, maintenance, insurance, vehicle tax, depreciation, parking, etc., then apportion by business-use share from your logbook.
 Best if you drive a lot for work.
 2. **Per-kilometer flat rate.** Simpler: deduct €0.30 per business km.
 Still keep a logbook, but you don’t track individual car costs.
+   For commuting between home and your regular workplace, a separate commuter allowance applies: €0.30 per distance km up to 20 km and €0.38 from the 21st km.

 #### 4. Registering the car to the business